jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 So leaving the bar scene is not enough.
 You need to do things that will take you to new environments and have an awesome experience without a single drop of booze.

 In all likelihood, you already know what those things are.
-Almost everyone can think of something that they have fun doing while they’re sober.
+Almost everyone can think of something they have fun doing while sober.

 Ask yourself: